 Moving on after treatment for kidney cancer

 For other people, the cancer may never go away completely.
-These people may get regular treatments with targeted therapy drugs, chemotherapy, radiation, or other treatments to try to help keep the cancer in check.
+Some people may get regular treatments with targeted therapy or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be hard and very stressful.
 It has its own type of uncertainty.
-Our document, When Cancer Doesn’t Go Away, talks more about this.
+Our document When Cancer Doesn’t Go Away talks more about this.

 Seeing a new doctor